vuejs/apollo/packages/docs/src/api/smart-subscription.md

-# Smart Subscription
+# Reactive Subscription

-Each subscription declared in the `apollo.$subscribe` option in a component results in the creation of a smart subscription object.
+Each subscription declared in the `apollo.$subscribe` option in a component results in the creation of a reactive subscription object.

 ## Options